 - Excessive salt intake (sodium).

-- Educate from childhood with good nutrition and the practice of physical exercise & Balanced diet with adequate protein intake, calcium between 1,000 to 1,500 mg/day including that of diet and supplements, and vitamin D.
+- Educate from childhood with good nutrition and the practice of physical exercise and a Balanced diet with adequate protein intake, calcium between 1,000 to 1,500 mg/day including that of diet and supplements and vitamin D.